SMILE project consortium is committed to protecting and respecting your privacy.

 How we use your personal information

-- The personal information we collect allows us to answer your questions or requests receive by mail or email.
+- The personal information we collect allows us to answer your questions or requests received by mail or email.

 - Your electronic data are collected to help us to improve the quality of service of our website and offer the best experience of browsing.